vancak/NNTcalculator/README.md

 [Valentin Vancak](https://www.linkedin.com/in/valentin-vancak-0a56227a/?originalSubdomain=il)

-The `nntcalc` R-package provides functions to calculate the unadjusted, the conditional, and the marginal Laupacis NNT with the corresponding 95% confidence intervals.
+The `nntcalc` R-package provides functions to calculate the unadjusted, the conditional (adjusted), and the harmonic mean (marginal) Laupacis NNT with the corresponding 95% confidence intervals.
 Available regression models include ANOVA, linear regression and logistic regression, and Cox models.
 In addition, the package provides a function to calculate the estimators of the Kraemer & Kupfer's NNT.

 For the installation of `nntcalc` you need to load first the `devtools` package by `library(devtools)`, and then type